molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 ####8.4 Output
 The pipeline produces several files which can be used for downstream analysis.
 The following files are produced:
+EXTEND THIS WHEN QUICKTEST IS IMPLEMENTED?